-(assigned 09/23; due: 10/5, submitted via webcourse)
+(assigned 10/04; due: 10/12 midnight, submitted via webcourse)

 - 1. Jobs arrive at a computer center following a Poisson process with rate λ .
 The computer center has two computers called A and B. We split the arriving work evenly between the two computers using one of the following two splitting rules: - Rule 1: Each arriving job flips a fair coin to decide which computer queue to join; let's say heads it goes to computer A and tails it goes to computer B. - Rule 2: Assuming the jobs are numbered in sequence, the even numbered jobs are directed to computer A and the odd numbered jobs are directed to computer B. - Clearly, Rule 1 is randomized and Rule 2 is deterministic.
 Under either rule 1 or rule 2, the arrival processes at the two computers are identical stochastically. - (a).
-Describe the arrival process for computer A under rule 1 and rule 2, respectively. - (b).
+What is the distribution of the inter-arrival time for computer A under rule 1 and rule 2, respectively.
+Please give the distribution pdf function. - (b).
 What is the average response time for an arrival job under rule 1?